At-Home Enrichment Activities and More (for When Schools Are Closed)

 March 18, 2020

 With school districts across the country closed to help slow the spread of coronavirus, many parents are now trying to fill the role of teacher, too.
-It’s a trying time, but this list of free classes, printables, media subscriptions, and more can help you get started. (h/t to our sister site, PTOtoday.com, for compiling the links and tips.)
+It’s a trying time, but this list of free classes, printables, media subscriptions, and more can help you get started. (h/t to our sister site, PTOtoday.com, for compiling the original list of links and tips.)

 We’re all in this together